Olivier-Boudeville/Ceylan-WOOPER/doc/Ceylan-WOOPER-Layer-technical-manual-english.rst

 ..
 For all versions of WOOPER:

-- test the impact of using HiPE by default
+- test the impact of using HiPE by default / wait for the upcoming JIT compilation
 - integrate automatic persistent storage of instance states, for example in Mnesia databases
 - integrate specific constructs for code reflection
 - check that a class specified in ``execute*As`` is indeed a (direct or not) mother class of this one, at least in debug mode
-- check that referenced attributes are legit (existing, not reserved, etc.) and their acess as well (ex: regarding constness)
+- check that the declared attributes are legit (existing, not reserved, etc.) and their access as well (ex: regarding constness)
 - support qualifier-based declarations of methods and attributes (``public``, ``protected``, ``private``, ``final``, ``const``, ``pure``, etc.)
-- generate a graphical class diagram out of a set of sources (ex: using `PlantUML <http://plantuml.com/>`_)
+- generate automatically a graphical class diagram out of the sources of a set of projects (ex: using `PlantUML <http://plantuml.com/>`_)

 ..
 For WOOPER versions 2.0 and more recent: